Blink-Project/yocto-orangepi-r1plus/README.md

-# Linux Yocto Orange Pi R1+ Legacy/LTS
+# Linux Yocto OS For Orange Pi R1+

+This codebase is used to generate a full OS image for Orangepi R1+ boards, with support for Docker and K3S (Kubernetes).

-This repository was developed by an independent developer, and aims at providing an easy-to-use Linux distribution for Orange Pi R1+ boards that can be used for something else than a router.
+It is maintained by independent developers and aims at providing an easy-to-use Linux distribution for Orange Pi R1+ boards that can be used for something else than a router.

 ## What is the Orange Pi R1+ ??